mayasharma2110/Bookworm/README.md

 #### Business goals

-* As a business owner I want to, help users find new books/authors they may enjoy.
+* As a business owner, I want to help users find new books/authors they may enjoy.

-* As a business owner I want to, be able to manage the list of books and genres that are displayed as options to users of the site when adding a new review or book to the database/site.
+* As a business owner, I want to be able to manage the list of books and genres that are displayed as options to users of the site when adding a new review or book to the database/site.

-* As a business owner I want to, be able to manage the reviews and soft delete any that are deemed spam or unacceptable in some way, this will be a soft delete and will remain in the database but not be shown on the site to users.
+* As a business owner, I want to be able to manage the reviews and soft delete any that are deemed spam or unacceptable in some way, this will be a soft delete and will remain in the database but not be shown on the site to users.

 #### User Goals